MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/December.md

    - Modus Mio BG, its brand, pages and logo

 The split was mainly needed for administrative reasons, it does not really affect most of our current projects.
-Funding amount for MadLadSquad will remain the same for the foreseeable future
+Funding amount for MadLadSquad will remain the same for the foreseeable future.

 ## UntitledDesktop
 ### Preparing the UntitledImGuiFramework for 1.0
 In the November edition of the monthly newsletter, we noted that we're preparing for the 1.0 release of the UntitledImGuiFramework.
-Unfortunately, due to unforeseen disruptions, we're delaying the release until the middle of February 2024.
+Unfortunately, due to unforeseen disruptions, we're delaying the release until the end of January 2025.

 These disruptions are mainly, due to real life disruptions that limit the time our main developers can spend on the project, though that's not the whole picture.
 In reality, features we were not anticipating have made their way to the 1.0 release date.
 These are the new features for